 Sacramento CA 94277-2870

-The surety bond requires signatures from both the surety company that issues the bond and from an owner/officer of the nurses registry.
+The surety bond requires signatures from both the surety company that issues the bond and from a commissioned notary public.
 The surety company should include the following information on the bond form:

 - Legal name and address of entity/individual(s) buying the bond